With beautiful and stunning array of flowers, this plant is a sure delight! Here’re all the details on How to Grow Celosia!

 Popular Celosia Varieties

-Celosia argentea is native to tropical Asia.
+Celosia Argentea: It is native to tropical Asia.
 It ‘s a plant that grows to a height of one meter with dark green coarse leaves with apparent ribs.
 The flowers are bright and colorful and can last up to 6 to 8 weeks.

-Celosia Caracas blooms from mid-summer to fall.
-Its lovely pink and purple colored flowers bloom above oval shaped leaves.
-You can also make wonderful cut flowers of them.
+Celosia Caracas: It flowers from mid-summer to fall.
+Its lovely pink and purple colored flowers bloom above oval-shaped leaves.

 Requirements for Growing Celosia

 Celosia loves moist soil.
-Although the plant can tolerate short periods of drought but it grows much better when soil remains slightly moist.
-While watering, remember not to overwater plant to avoid leaf spots, stem rot, root rot and other fungal diseases.
+Although the plant can tolerate short periods of drought, it grows much better when the soil remains slightly moist.
+While watering, remember not to overwater plants to avoid leaf spots, stem rot, root rot, and other fungal diseases.

 Celosia plant thrives in most of the soil types, but it is better to use soil that is rich in organic matter and drains well.
 The pH level of the soil required should be around 6 to 7.

 Fertilize the plant using a liquid fertilizer once a month.
 When the plant starts to flower, increase the fertilization frequency to once every 2-3 weeks.
 Use a fertilizer that is high in nitrogen such as a ratio of 3: 1: 2.